CarpeTelam/cv3-developer-tools/README.md

 > **Additional Packages:** This toolset also makes use of the `EditorConfig package` (https://atom.io/packages/editorconfig) to configure Atom to match the CV3 coding style throughout the templates.
 I also recommend the `language-smarty package` (https://atom.io/packages/language-smarty) as it makes it easier to edit the smarty template files and the `open-this package` https://atom.io/packages/open-this which will open the file under the cursor which is helpful for moving around between included templates.

+## Visual Studio Code Usage

+With the `npm run dev` refinement, you can pretty much run the command and then forget about the process of uploading the files.
+I've recently switched over from Atom to Visual Studio Code and, like Atom, I've found that there are a few packages that have been helpful for working with CV3 templates.
+With the current setup, you can make use of ESLint with the `ESLint package` (https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+Like the additional packages for Atom, Code also has a `Smarty package` (https://marketplace.visualstudio.com/items?itemName=imperez.smarty) to help with syntax highlighting and formatting of the smarty templates and an `Open file package` (https://marketplace.visualstudio.com/items?itemName=Fr43nk.seito-openfile) that will also help with jumping around between the include files.

 ## TODO

 * Add ability to trigger store backup and then download backups for extract